aaronbloomfield/ccc/hws/ethprivate/index.md

 We need to get the private key of the account you created, as we will need that for our dApp development in future assignments.
 The private key is encrypted in a .json file in the `keystore/` sub-directory of your geth data directory.
 The file will have a name like: UTC--2022-01-08T19-53-08.823103866Z--0123456789abcdef0123456789abcdef01234567.
 Note that the last part of that name ("0123456789abcdef0123456789abcdef01234567") matches the Ethereum address we obtained and that is returned from `eth.coinbase`.

 First, ensure that the `web3` and `hexbytes` Python packages are installed -- run `pip install web3 hexbytes` or `pip3 install web3 hexbytes`.
-This is already done on the VirtualBox image.

 Run python (or python3, depending on your OS).
-Note that we are going back to Python, and will come back to geth later.
+Note that we are going back to Python for now, and will come back to geth later.
 In Python, enter the following two lines, changing the values as appropriate to the file name (with full path) and the password for the Ethereum account you created in geth:

 ```
 password="password"